ibm-cloud-docs/satellite/iam.md

 ### Link
 {: #iam-resource-link}

-Review details about the {{site.data.keyword.satelliteshort}} link IAM resource type.
+Review details about the {{site.data.keyword.satelliteshort}} Link IAM resource type.
 {: shortdesc}

 **Name of the resource type**: